Limiting magnitude: Visual magnitude limit with a telescope

 with suggested values for the constant $N$ ranging from 6.8 to 8.7.
 Crumey obtained a formula for $N$ as a function of the sky surface brightness, telescope magnification, observer's eye pupil diameter and other parameters including the personal factor $F$ discussed above.
-Choosing parameter values thought typical of normal dark-site observations (e.g. eye pupil 0.7cm and $F = 2$) he found $N = 7.69$.
+Choosing parameter values thought typical of normal dark-site observations (e.g. eye pupil 0.7 cm and $F = 2$) he found $N = 7.69$.

 Fig. 13 from Crumey (2014).
 Magnitude limit as a function of sky brightness for a 100mm telescope at various magnifications.

 Crumey obtained his formula as an approximation to one he derived in photometric units from his general model of human contrast threshold.
-As an illustration, he calculated limiting magnitude as a function of sky brightness for a 100mm telescope at magnifications ranging from x25 to x200 (with other parameters given typical real-world values).
+As an illustration, he calculated limiting magnitude as a function of sky brightness for a 100mm telescope at magnifications ranging from ×25 to ×200 (with other parameters given typical real-world values).
 Crumey found that a maximum of 12.7 mag could be achieved if magnification was sufficiently high and the sky sufficiently dark, so that the background in the eyepiece was effectively black.
 That limit corresponds to $N$ = 7.7 in the formula above.